mongodb/docs/source/tutorial/convert-replica-set-to-replicated-shard-cluster.rst

       Here, the ":option:`--oplogSize 700 <mongod --oplogSize>`"
-      option restricts the size of the operation log (i.e. oplog) for each :option:`mongod` process to 700MB.
+      option restricts the size of the operation log (i.e. oplog) for each :program:`mongod` process to 700MB.
 Without the :option:`--oplogSize <mongod --oplogSize>` option, each
-      :option:`mongod` will reserve approximately 5% of the free disk space on the volume.
+      :program:`mongod` will reserve approximately 5% of the free disk space on the volume.
 By limiting the size of the oplog, each process will start more quickly.
 Omit this setting in production environments.

-3. Connect to one mongodb instance with :option:`mongo` shell by running the following command in a new terminal to connect to the first node: ::
+3. Connect to one mongodb instance with :program:`mongo` shell by running the following command in a new terminal to connect to the first node: ::